pantheon-systems/documentation/source/_docs/guides/jenkins.md

 ## Continuous Integration with Jenkins

 [Jenkins](https://jenkins.io) is an open source Continuous Integration server which can be used to build, test, and deploy code on any Drupal and WordPress website on Pantheon.
 Unlike services such as [CircleCI](https://circleci.com/), it is a Java application installed and run on a server, and requires regular upkeep and maintenance.
-However, it is very customizable and can even run non-CI related tasks, such as calling periodic cron jobs and other site-related tasks.
+However, it is very customizable and can even run non-CI related tasks, such as calling periodic cron jobs.

 ## What you will build